MirrorNetworking/LiteNetLibTransport/README.md

 ## Usage

-1) Download All the code from this repo
+1) Download All the code from the source folder
 2) Put the code somewhere in your Assets folder
 3) Replace your existing Transport with LiteNetLibTransport on your NetworkManager